Mastercard/Fdx-Mock-Auth-Server/README.md

 9. Now you can access the resource API using this authorization token.

 ## Instructions for Building a Docker Image
-1. Uncomment the below properties so that the authentication server can interact with the resource server running on the docker container.
+1. Uncomment the below properties so that the authorization server can interact with the resource server running on the docker container.
    1. mock.res.server.baseurl=http://fdx.mock.resource.server:9090
    2. mock.res.server.userurl=http://fdx.mock.resource.server:9090/user
 2. Build the Docker image using the Docker build command.
 Run this command from the directory containing the Dockerfile.